-- Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+- p Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
 At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave their vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - p The minutes of a meeting shall include an accurate record of the following:

-- i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent: - iii. interests that have been declared by councillors; - iv. the grant of dispensations (if any) to councillors; - v. whether a councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public question time; and - vii. the recommendation & resolutions made. - q A councillor or a non-councillor with voting rights who has a o disclosable pecuniary interest or another interest as set out in the x Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - No business may be transacted at a meeting unless at least one third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three. - s If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting.
+Such a request shall be made before moving on to the next item of business on the agenda. - q The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent and reasons for absence; - iii. interests that have been declared by councillors; - iv. the grant of dispensations (if any) to councillors; - v. whether a councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public question time; and - vii. the recommendation & resolutions made. - A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - S No business may be transacted at a meeting unless at least one third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.